Large datasets for the Euro Area and its member countries and the dynamic effects of the common monetary policy: The dynamic effects of the EA monetary policy

-A contractionary monetary policy shock results in an increase in both the short-term and long-term interest rates, with the latter being approximately half the magnitude of the former.
-As expected, industrial production, price inflation, and stock prices in the EA decline.
+A contractionary monetary policy shock leads to an increase in both short-term and long-term interest rates, with the latter rising to roughly half the magnitude of the former at impact.
+This pattern is expected, as monetary policy shocks typically have a stronger effect on shorter maturities than on the upper end of the yield curve \citep{altavilla2019measuring}.
+As anticipated, industrial production, prices, and the stock price in the EA decline.
+In contrast, the unemployment rate rises with a lag of a few months, although the response is not statistically significant.

-To assess the robustness of the results relative to the identification approach, Figure \ref{fig:mod_comp_monthly_sign} in Appendix \ref{app::alt_id} repeats the exercise using sign restrictions.
-The direction and shape of the IRFs remain largely unaffected, and the magnitude is similar to what observed in the quarterly model identified with sign restrictions (Figure \ref{fig:models_comparison_quarterly_sign}).